 Clarksville, Maryland Restoration Dentist

 Crowns are used to cover damaged, cracked, chipped teeth, or to generally restore teeth.
-When cemented into place, they fully cup over the portion of a tooth which lies at and above the gum line.
+When cemented into place, they full cover the portion of a tooth which lies at and above the gum line.
 Dentists will match the color of your teeth to give you a natural look and feel.

 Crown & Bridgework